Poojan602/Gutenberg-Database-Search-Engine/README.md

 - Webpage was created using standard HTML, CSS, and Bootstrap
 - Backend for the webpage was also created in python flask which was responsible to call the microservice.
 - Both Frontend and Backend code can be found under the folder Website
+- Webpage was hosted on AWS ec2 instance using nginx and gunicorn.

 ## Testing